HuntsmanCancerInstitute/UMIScripts/Readme.md

     A simple script for incorporating a second Fastq read of UMIs into the first Fastq file, appending the UMI to the read name.

+- `embedded_UMI_extractor.pl`

+    A simple script for extracting the UMI barcode from the beginning of the read.
+    A fixed sequence may or may not be present between the UMI and the sequenced insert.
+Both single-end and paired-end (with or without a second UMI in the second read) fastq files are supported.
+The UMI is appended to the read name.

 - `qiagen_smallRNA_umi_extractor.pl`